mlinxfeld/terraform-oci-fk-adb/training/lesson6_adb_with_manual_backup/README.md

 ## LESSON 6 - Creating Autonomous DB Serverless with Manual Backup

-In this lesson, we'll focus on configuring an Autonomous Database with manual backup capabilities.
+In this lesson, we'll focus on configuring an Autonomous Database with manual backup capabilities, which will enable you to create backups on demand.
+These manual backups will serve as the foundation for creating clone Autonomous DB Instances, providing you with greater flexibility and control over your database environment.

 ![](lesson6_adb_with_manual_backup.png)